abuiles/ember-101/hands-on.md

 ~~~~~~~~

 We said previously that the main responsibility of the controller is
-to serve as the template decorator, in this case it will have the
+to serve as the template decorator.
+In this case, it will have the
 information of the possible state to select.

-Next, we can use the **itemController** in
+Next we can use the **itemController** in
-**app/templates/articles/index.hbs**, let's modify the each part so it
+**app/templates/articles/index.hbs**.
+Let's modify each part so it
 looks as follows:

 {title="Articles Index with Item Controller", lang="handlebars"}